Why Take the ACT? 5 Important Reasons

 Which math section you prefer is largely a matter of your preferences and individual strengths.
 If you're not a fan of algebra, but you do really with geometry and trigonometry, opt for the ACT.
 If you're unsure, taking practice tests of both the SAT and ACT math sections and comparing your scores is a great way to get a sense for which one you feel more comfortable with.

-The ACT Has No Grid-in Questions
+The ACT Has No Fill-in-the-Blank Questions

 If you love multiple choice, especially for math, you might want to stick with the ACT.
 The SAT, though mostly multiple choice, has student-produced response questions, or grid-ins, which are math questions where you must fill in your own answer.
 In other words, there's no guessing "C" and hoping for the best on these questions; you'll have to enter a numerical value to answer them.